camunda/camunda-docs/docs/components/operate/deployment/authentication.md

 camunda.operate.iam.clientId | Similar to a username for the application | operate camunda.operate.iam.clientSecret | Similar to a password for the application. | XALaRPl...s7dL7

-We provide two different permissions over IAM (read or write).
+We provide two different permissions over IAM: read or write.
-In order to configure the authorization, you are required to create 2 different permissions:
+To configure the authorization, you are required to create two different permissions:

-Permition Value | Description
+Permition value | Description
 ----------------|-------------
-`read:*` | Grants the user the permission to access, view and read the data in the application `write:*` | Grants the user the permission to perform operations
+`read:*` | Grants the user the permission to access, view, and read the data in the application.
+`write:*` | Grants the user the permission to perform operations.

-Note that the minimum permission needed is `read:*`, any user without this permission will have the access denied to the application
+Note that the minimum permission needed is `read:*`.
+Any user without this permission will have access denied to the application.